 Creating the Log Cabin Quilt Block

-Toby then demonstrates how to sew on a strip, press it and measure after each step, explaining when and how adjustments might need to be made to the seam allowance to ensure that the block finished at the correct size.
-Once the log cabin blocks have been completed, Toby shows how you can arrange the blocks in different ways to get some fun and different layouts- each one with a distinctive look.
+Toby then demonstrates how to sew on a strip, press it, and measure after each step, explaining when and how adjustments might need to be made to the seam allowance to ensure that the block is finished at the correct size.
+Once the log cabin blocks have been completed, Toby shows how you can arrange the blocks in different ways to get some fun and different layout—each one with a distinctive look.
 For more cabin block fun, check out our article with 5 different ideas for log cabin quilt blocks.